How to Balance Work and Study: 7 Strategies for Student Success

 Finally, remember that you are not a machine.
 Maintaining a balance between work and study often means you have to say no to social events.
 It’s okay to skip the party if it means getting eight hours of sleep or finishing that essay.

-The path of a working student is a marathon.
-It’s tough, it’s tiring, and sometimes it feels impossible.
-But the discipline you’re building right now—the ability to manage stress, time, and energy—is the exact foundation you need for a massive career later.
+The path of a working student is a long-term challenge.
+It is difficult, exhausting, and often feels impossible.
+The discipline you are building now, including the ability to manage stress, time, and energy, is the foundation for a successful career.

 Stay focused, use the tools at your disposal, and remember to take a breath.
 You’ve got this.